b-steinfeld/UEFA-Euro-2024-Predictor/README.md

    - If both teams "won", for example, what decides who wins?
 4. Finishing adding notes to each part of the code in order to convey each lines/blocks purpose.
 5. Potentially figure out other ways to grow precision (more data, different reference, new model, strength of team/how much team is worth, etc)?
-6. Should I consider group stage games as I couldn't predict them originally?
-   - Considered group stage games apart of train data.
-Results are different, but winner stays.
-Check out "Group Stages in Train Data" for results.
-7. When the tournament is over, compare results.
+6. When the tournament is over, compare results.
    - Group stage precision results now compared.
 Both with and without draws involved.
      - Should I include each result (actual vs predicted)?